bennerhq/Markov-Chain-Simulator/README.md

 ## Description

-A web-based implementation of Markov Chains for text generation and analysis.
+A web-based implementation that designs and simulates Markov chains.
+Pure fun!

 100% VIBE CODING using Claude Sonnet 4